-The County's CDBG-MIT consultant will be responsible for coordinating the assignment of applicants under the supervision of the Program Manager.
+The County's CDBG-MIT consultant will be responsible for coordinating the assignment of applicants under the supervision of the CDBG-DR/MIT Grant Manager.
 To the extent feasible, the County's CDBG-MIT consultant will work with the applicant from application initiation through completion and referral to the County for eligibility determination.
-The Project Manager will attempt to assign staff that speak the preferred language of the applicant whenever possible.
+The County's consultant will attempt to assign staff that speak the preferred language of the applicant whenever possible.
 Where this is not possible, a language line or interpreter will be used.

-The Project Manager will provide direct supervision to the County's CDBG-MIT consultant in the Recovery Office.
-The Project Manager will also work with County staff in performing spot file reviews to verify that the County's CDBG-MIT consultant has a clear understanding of the process and requirements.
-The Project Manager is also responsible for securing additional training and "refresher" trainings based on the findings of the QA/QC process.
+The CDBG-DR/MIT Grant Manager will provide direct supervision to the County's CDBG-MIT consultant in the Recovery Office.
+The CDBG-DR/MIT Grant Manager will perform spot file reviews to verify that the County's CDBG-MIT consultant has a clear understanding of the process and requirements.
+The County's consultant is also responsible for securing additional training and "refresher" trainings based on regulatory changes to CDBG-MIT, internal monitorings or HUD monitorings.